argoproj/argo-workflows/docs/windows.md

 ## Limitations

 - Sharing process namespaces [doesn't work on Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-pod) so you can't use the Process Namespace Sharing (pns) workflow executor.
+- The argoexec Windows container is built using [nanoserver:1809](https://github.com/argoproj/argo-workflows/blob/b18b9920f678f420552864eccf3d4b98f3604cfa/Dockerfile.windows#L28) as the base image.
+Running a newer windows version (e.g. 1909) is currently [not confirmed to be working](https://github.com/argoproj/argo-workflows/issues/5376).
+If this is required, you need to build the argoexec container yourself by first adjusting the base image.

 ## Building the workflow executor image for Windows